Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables: Algorithm and theory

-For $s\in\Omega\times\Sigma$ and some given travel time $T$, we say a sequence of proposals $Y$ is compatible with $s, T$ and \textit{MixedHMC} if we can find a corresponding probabilistic path $\omega(s, T, Y)$ that's valid.
+For $s\in\Omega\times\Sigma$ and some given travel time $T$, we say a sequence of proposals $Y$ is compatible with $s, T$ and \textit{M-HMC} if we can find a corresponding probabilistic path $\omega(s, T, Y)$ that's valid.

 Not all sequences of proposals correspond to valid probabilistic paths.
-But even if we don't consider the compatibility of the sequence of proposals with $s, T$ and \textit{MixedHMC}, the set of all possible such sequences has only a countable number of elements.
+But even if we don't consider the compatibility of the sequence of proposals with $s, T$ and \textit{M-HMC}, the set of all possible such sequences has only a countable number of elements.
 This is because we only need to look at sequences of finite length (because of the fixed travel time $T$), and all the individual proposals are on discrete state spaces with a finite number of states.

-The above analysis indicates that for some starting point $s\in\Omega\times\Sigma$ and travel time $T$, running the \textit{MixedHMC} function would result in only a countable number of possible destinations $s'$.
-Furthermore, $\forall s, s'\in\Omega\times\Sigma$ for which $R_T(s, \{ s' \}) > 0$, there are at most a countable number of probabilistic paths which bring $s$ to $s'$ in time $T$ through \textit{MixedHMC}.
+The above analysis indicates that for some starting point $s\in\Omega\times\Sigma$ and travel time $T$, running the \textit{M-HMC} function would result in only a countable number of possible destinations $s'$.
+Furthermore, $\forall s, s'\in\Omega\times\Sigma$ for which $R_T(s, \{ s' \}) > 0$, there are at most a countable number of probabilistic paths which bring $s$ to $s'$ in time $T$ through \textit{M-HMC}.

 Formally, given some travel time $T$ and a sequence of proposals $Y$, define